-*Round trip transfers from Naples Airport/Train to Positano and from Positano to Naples Airport/Train are included in your program.
+*Round trip group transfers from Naples Airport/Train to Positano and from Positano to Naples Airport/Train are included in your program.
+1 transfer per group each way.
 ARRIVAL-Arrival transfers from Naples Airport going to Positano are at scheduled 1:00pm and 4:00pm; and from Naples train station to Positano at 3:00pm, in consideration of international arrivals.
+For single travellers not arriving on a Saturday, an additional transfer fee will apply.
 Departures leave promptly at the scheduled time.
 Please call us if you have any questions about your airline and train itinerary.

 **Single supplement prices starting at, please call for more information.

-The Chef’s Welcome Dinner, wine tasting, and excursions/transfers may have couples and males due to the public aspect of this part of the programs.
-All cooking classes and women-only related activities are reserved only for women.
+The Chef’s welcome dinner, wine tasting, excursions/transfers and some cooking classes may have couples and males due to the public aspect of this part of the programs.
+The women-only activities in the program are reserved for women only.